moemaliik/Realtime-ASL/README.md

 ## License

 This project is open source.
-Refer to the included **LICENSE** file for details.

 ---